catderohan/MechaCar_Statistical_Analysis/README.md

 ![](ttestlot2.PNG)

 Lastly, we performed the analysis on Lot 3.
 Here the p value was 0.1589.
 This is larger than our p-value set at 0.05.
-This means we can not reject our null hypothesis that it is no statistical difference.
+This means we can not reject our null hypothesis that there is no statistical difference.
 Lot 3 and the population data are statistically similar.

 ![](ttestlot3.PNG)

 ## Study Design: MechaCar vs Competition

-In this statistical study I would compare costs by model for Mecha vs their competitors to see how competitive they are in their pricing.
+In this statistical study I would compare costs by model for Mecha vs their larggest competitor to compare how competitive their pricing is to their competitor.

-What metric or metrics are you going to test?
+**What metric or metrics are you going to test?**
 I'd test the mean cost grouped by model.

-What is the null hypothesis or alternative hypothesis?
+**What is the null hypothesis or alternative hypothesis?**
 The null hypothesis is that the cost per model is not higher than competitors.
 The alternative hypothesis is that the cost per model is higher than competitors.

-What statistical test would you use to test the hypothesis?
-And why?
+**What statistical test would you use to test the hypothesis?
+And why?**
-I'd use a paired t test for this test so we could compare two different data sets.
+I'd use a paired t test for this test so we could compare two different data sets(Mecha & competitors) between each paired observation (mean cost per model).

-What data is needed to run the statistical test?
+**What data is needed to run the statistical test?**
 We would need the cost and models from both MechaCar and their competitors.

 Another analysis I would perform would be to look at correlation between safety and costs.
 I'd use the linear regression model to see if a more expensive car led to higher safety ratings.
 The null hypothesis would be that the slope is 0.
 We would need the cost and safety rating of each car.